klockey/fplockey/README.md

 # fplockey
 fplockey allows an end user to store useful information about each day of their vacation by placing a picture, picking a   spot on Google maps and making an interesting text entry into the database.
 The project was witten in React and uses a       JSON database called Firebase (a product of Google).

-# Note:
-This project was submitted to the Iron Yard as a final project.
-Because of time constraints the login page was not constructed to convey to the user issues with logging in and registering a username and password.

 ## Server
     Webserver started within the project with the command "webpack-dev-server"